 Thousands gather at Balloon Fiesta Park for Freedom Fourth

-Thousands of New Mexicans are already at Balloon Fiesta Park to celebrate the Fourth of July and enjoy the city's fireworks show later tonight.
+Thousands of New Mexicans gathered at Balloon Fiesta Park to celebrate the Fourth of July and enjoy the city's fireworks show.

-ALBUQUERQUE, N.M. — Thousands of New Mexicans are already at Balloon Fiesta Park to celebrate the Fourth of July and enjoy the city’s fireworks show later tonight.
+ALBUQUERQUE, N.M. — Thousands of New Mexicans gathered at Balloon Fiesta Park to celebrate the Fourth of July and enjoy the city’s fireworks show.

-At the park, there’s live music, bounce houses, free face painting, and even a rock climbing wall.
+At the park, there was live music, bounce houses, free face painting, and even a rock climbing wall.

-City officials say the fireworks show will be 25 minutes long.
-It’s expected to begin at 9:15 p.m. – and the city reportedly spent $80,000 on it.

 Click on the video above for more.